-- osition - Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-- corners.

-3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.

-6. Fill in.Cross Index & Section Diagram at bottom of sheet.
+- ent record used to evaluate the corner position - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners. - 3.
+Description of monument and accessories set to perpetuate the corner position.
+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking topography ites, position of accessories, etc. 5.
+Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - 5.
+Certification must be signed and sealed by Land Surveyor registered in the State of Montar 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.